 The following is the text of a news release from the Occupational Safety and Health Administration (OSHA):

-• Not having a trained shipyard rescue team.
+• Failure to establish a shipyard rescue team.